Pasupuleti-rajesh-babu/studio/README.md

-# HabitLocal - Your AI-Powered Habit Companion
+# HabitLocal - Your AI-Powered Habit Companion (Static Version)

-HabitLocal is a Next.js application designed to help you track your habits, gain insights into your progress, and stay motivated with AI-powered features.
-Built with modern web technologies, it offers a seamless and intuitive experience for managing your personal growth.
+HabitLocal is a Next.js application (exported as a static site) designed to help you track your habits, gain insights into your progress, and stay motivated with AI-powered features running entirely in your browser.

 ## Features